Kenneth and Mamie Clark: Published work

-One of Phipps Clarks's published works was titled "The Development of Consciousness of Self and the Emergence of Racial Identification in Negro Preschool Children."
-This study was an investigation of early level of conscious racial identity in Black preschool children.
-This study included 150 Black children from segregated nursery schools in Washington, D.C.
-50% of the participants were girls and 50% were boys.
-There were 50 three-year-old, 50 four-year-old, and 50 five-year-old children involved.
-Each participant was given a set of pictures that included White and Black boys, a lion, a dog, a clown, and a hen.
+One of Phipps Clark's early, published studies was titled The Development of Consciousness of Self and the Emergence of Racial Identification in Negro Preschool Children.
+This research was an investigation of early level of conscious racial identity in Black preschool children.
+The study included 150 Black children from segregated, nursery schools in Washington, D.C. with 50% of the participants being girls and 50% boys.
+There were 50 three-year-old, 50 four-year-old, and 50 five-year-old children in the study.
+Each participant was shown a set of pictures that included a white boy, a black boy, a lion, a dog, a clown, and a hen.
 The participants were asked to point to the drawing that represented who or what they were asked about.
 An example of this procedure would be a Black boy being asked to point to his cousin or brother.
-The results of this study showed that the group tended to choose the Black drawing more than the White drawing.
-As age increased, there was an increase in the ratio of choosing the Black boy in contrast to the White boy in favor of the Black boy.
-This finding indicates that a great amount of self-conscious development and racial identity happens between ages three and fours years old.
+The results showed that the group tended to choose the drawing with a black child over the white child but as age increased, there was still some increase in the ratio of those identifying with black over white.
+Their finding indicated that a great amount of self-conscious development and racial identity happens between ages three and fours years old.
 Once past four years old, this identification with the Black boy plateaus.
 This plateau may imply that the picture study is not sensitive enough for children over four.
 It also suggests that maybe five-year-old children have reached a self-awareness and now see themselves in an intrinsic way and are less capable of external representations.